Joanna Koerten: Biography

 From a young age she sat apart from other children and showed an interest in depicting what she saw around her, things both animate and inanimate.

 She gained fame as an artist working out of her husband's shop at No. 137 Nieuwendijk Amsterdam, which served as a gallery of her work.
+It was a house museum dedicated to her work as well, named The Blok.
 Peter the Great honored her with a visit in 1697 in the company of Mayor Witsen.
+The Blok was frequented by many other artists, poets, and other royals such as Cosimo de Medici.